csprance/cs_osn_to_tsn/README.md

 ## How to use
 * Select low poly meshes to use
 * `Right Click` on the Object Space normal texture in the clips browser in modo and select "Convert OSN -> TSN"
+* On first run you will need to set your xNormal path from the dialog that opens up
 * Texture will be converted and imported into the clip browser

 ## Uninstallation process